zhoub/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 # Example: How to create a custom rendering effect using the Render Objects Renderer Feature

+URP draws objects in the **DrawOpaqueObjects** and **DrawTransparentObjects** passes.
+You might need to draw objects at a different point in the frame rendering, or interpret and write rendering data (like depth and stencil) in alternate ways.
+The [Render Objects Renderer Feature](renderer-feature-render-objects.md) lets you do such customizations by letting you draw objects on a certain layer, at a certain time, with specific overrides.

 The example on this page describes how to create a custom rendering effect with the Render Objects Renderer Feature.

 ## Example overview

 The example on this page demonstrates how to implement the following effect:

-* There is a character in the Scene.
+* There is a character in the scene.

     ![Character](../Images/how-to-render-objects/character.png)